 Attendance at Board meetings

 The Company holds regular Board meetings during the year, at which the Directors review the exploration and development progress of the Project and all other important issues to ensure control is maintained over the Company’s affairs.
-Page 33 of the latest annual report of the Company, sets out details of the number of meetings of the board held during that financial year and of the attendance by Directors (which subject matter will be dealt with under Code Provision 14 for the Company’s accounting periods commencing on or after 1 January 2019).
+The latest annual report of the Company sets out details of the number of meetings of the board held during that financial year and of the attendance by Directors (which subject matter will be dealt with under Code Provision 14 for the Company’s accounting periods commencing on or after 1 January 2019).

 In addition, between these formal meetings there is regular contact with the Company’s consultants, management and the Nominated Adviser and Broker.
 The Directors are kept fully informed of investment, financial and other matters that are relevant to the business of the Company and that should be brought to the attention of the Directors.
 The Directors also have access to the Company Secretary and, where necessary in the furtherance of their duties, to independent professional advice at the expense of the Company (Code Provision 16).